jaamiiss/copy-to-sheet-extension/README.md

 ```

 ### 🖥️ How to Use
-✅ Highlight any text on a web page
+✅ Highlight any text on a web page <br>
-✅ Right-click → Save as Title or Save as Message
+✅ Right-click → Save as Title or Save as Message <br>
-✅ Use Send Title + Message to Sheet from the context menu, or open the Floating Panel
+✅ Use Send Title + Message to Sheet from the context menu, or open the Floating Panel <br>
-✅ From the floating panel, press Submit to send the data
+✅ From the floating panel, press Submit to send the data <br>
-✅ See confirmation message directly in the panel
+✅ See confirmation message directly in the panel <br>

 ### 🪄 Technologies
 JavaScript (Vanilla)